davidgasquez/handbook/content/concepts.md

 * Low Friction.
 Simple processes are easier to understand and apply.
 * Short Feedback Loop.
 Show the results as soon as you can.

 A process takes an input to produce an output.
-A bunch of precesses can be view as a System.
+A bunch of processes can be view as a System.

+## Systems

+A system is anything with multiple parts that depend on each other.
+In other words, every machine and activity is a system on some level.
 Systems archieve goals.

 Properties to look for in Systems: